 WHERE docs.LeafName Like ‘311789%’ order leafname

-Better yet, I was able to find a solution for our dilemma.
+Better yet, I was able to find a solution to our dilemma.

-In Central Administration, go to Shared Services -> Search Settings and then click on Metadata Property Mappings.
+In Central Administration, go to Shared Services -> Search Settings and click on Metadata Property Mappings.

 Scroll down to the “Size” property and click the right-hand column that links to its mapping.